Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/How a Firm’s Value Capture Affects Value Creation in Its Ecosystem.md

 ---
-title: How a Firm’s Value Capture Affects Value Creation in Its Ecosystem
+title: 'How a Firm’s Value Capture Affects Value Creation in Its Ecosystem'
 categories:
     - 科学期刊
     - Academy of Management - Journal